Jardilou/5EOES-Embedded-Project/README.md

 else:
     print("Error : Incomplete capture of traces")
 ```
-Here below are the traces of "a", "abc" and "abcdef" compared to the trace of "f".
+The next picture represents the traces of "a", "abc" and "abcdef" compared to the trace of "f".

 ![First_power_Traces](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Power_Analysis_Attack/Images/f_a_abc_abcdef_Delay_Comparison.png
 )